 Could Reverse Mortgages Cause a Market Collapse?

 I’m writing this week at the Iron County Board of Realtors Convention in Cedar City Utah.
-My career in mortgages began here in Cedar City in 2006.
-So I continue to enjoy a lot of wonderful relationships in Iron County.
+My mortgage career began here in 2006, so I have many great relationships in Iron County that I continue to enjoy.

-Being here today reminded me of a conversation I had a couple of weeks ago while I was visiting some open houses.
-I was introducing myself to local Real Estate agents in St George.
-At one of the homes, the agent asked me, “Could Reverse Mortgages cause a market collapse?”
-The question itself stems from a misunderstanding on what HECM Reverse Mortgages are and how they work.
-But it is a good question to consider.
+Being here reminded me of a conversation I had a few weeks ago while visiting open houses in St. George.
+I was introducing myself to local real estate agents when one agent asked, “Could Reverse Mortgages cause a market collapse?”

 The agent’s question was primarily focused around the 55 and older communities in Washington County such as Sun River and Brio which have a high number of homeowners who purchased using a Reverse Mortgage.
 She feared that once these homeowners start passing away 10, 20, or 30 years from now the bank will foreclose on their homes and send the markets back into rapid value depreciation.